 Any other information required by the Commission.

+CMO License Requirements.
+MTC applicants seeking to operate a Marijuana Establishment shall also comply with 935 CMR 500.101: Application Requirements.

 501.102: Action on Applications

 Action on Each Application.
 The Commission shall grant Licenses with the goal of ensuring that the needs of the Commonwealth are met regarding access, quality, and community safety.